Lorraine Maphala-Phiri: Entrepreneurship

 After winning her first pageant title, Maphala started a fashion business, but it quickly failed as she claimed she did not have enough experience in business.
 The experience did not discourage her, instead she drew on her poor upbringing to drive her to try again.
 In 2007, Maphala started her hair extensions business, Real Hair by Lorraine.
 Two years later, the business had failed due to a lack of investment.
 Maphala took a job at a finance company, quickly developing skills that she could use to restart her business.
 After saving starting capital and selling her car, Maphala relaunched Real Hair by Lorraine.
 This time, the business quickly grew.
 In 2016, Maphala opened Real Beauty by Lorraine, a hair studio focused on natural hair care products.

 Personal life

 In 2011, Maphala privately married Bulawayo businessman Sonny Phiri.
 The pair would have a public wedding in 2013.
 The pair met in 2008, and it was his finance company that gave Maphala the job that she credited with cultivating her business skills.
 In 2020, the couple welcomed their third child.

 During the COVID-19 lockdowns in Zimbabwe, Maphala-Phiri and her husband hosted an online talk show discussing marriage and faith that went viral in the country, due to Sonny Phiri's highly publicized infidelity.

-In 2023, the Bulawayo Model Awards named honored Maphala by renaming their Pageant Model of the Year award after her.
+In 2023, the Bulawayo Model Awards, in honor of Maphala, renamed their Pageant Model of the Year award after her.